mahendraHegde/capacitor-plugins/push-notifications/README.md

 Request permission to receive push notifications.

-On Android SDK 32 and below it doesn't prompt for permission because you can always receive push notifications.
-On Android SDK 33 and above notifications permissions work similar to iOS.
+On Android it doesn't prompt for permission because you can always receive push notifications.

 On iOS, the first time you use the function, it will prompt the user for push notification permission and return granted or denied based